sauvc/rulebook/bonus.md

 #### Specification of props

 The gate is located in the middle of the basin, ~25m from the starting zone.
 The gate is 200cm tall and 200cm wide.
-The gate is marked with <span class="indicate-red">red</span> and <span class="indicate-green">green</span> stripes on the port and starboard sides respectively.
+The gate is marked with <span class="indicate-red">red</span> and <span class="indicate-green">green</span> markings on the port and starboard sides respectively.

 |   |       Prop       |              Description                |